babel-utils/babel-plugin-tester/README.md

 // Result: works!
 ```

-Or just use local state instead:
+Or do things the proper way and just use local state instead:

 ```JavaScript
 function betterPlugin({assertVersion, types: t}) {